RSS

 File:Aquote2.png

-At the same time, the company's forecast for losses in the first quarter of 2016 was higher than the analytical one - 49-53 cents per share against 40 cents expected by market experts who were interviewed by Thomson Reuters.
-Against this background, FireEye shares on the day the financial report was published (February 11, 2016) fell 3.4% in price.
-In 2015, vendor quotes collapsed by 65%.[7]
+However, the company's forecast for losses in the first quarter of 2016 was higher than the analytical one - 49-53 cents per share against 40 cents expected by market experts, who were interviewed by Thomson Reuters.
+Against this background, FireEye shares on the day of the financial report (February 11, 2016) fell 3.4% in price.
+In 2015, the vendor's quotes collapsed by 65%.[7]

 Notes